It’s all about a healthy living environment! A grant for $2,500 helped Envision buy and install two electric power lifts. Huge thank you to the

 The Foundation hosts a class for nonprofits once a month, January through June.
 The classes are free and the topics vary each session, as nonprofits suggest to the Foundation the current issues they want covered, guiding the content.

-at Weld Community Foundation
+Weld Community Foundation

 2425 35th Ave, Greeley, CO 80634